How does it work?

 - Eight European countries served

 - Several postal operators that send and receive mail: Österreichische Post, bpost, Le Groupe La Poste,Poste Italiane, POST Luxembourg and PostNL.
-Swiss Post and the Royal Mail Group are postal operators that only receive mail
+Swiss Post and the Royal Mail Group only receive mail

 - On average, 40 tonnes of mail is being transported per week, with additional routes constantly being explored